michaeljoseph04/gis_intro/ReadMe.md

 # Other Operations

 We can also perform another common operation, which is to join this data to census tracts.
-In what follows, we will use the `tigris` and `acs` packages to do this. `acs` requires an API key, which can be obtained [from the U.S. Census Bureau](https://api.census.gov/data/key_signup.html) easily.
-See `help(package="acs")` for instructions on how to set this up easily, with a quick use of `api.key.install(key="YOUR API KEY")`.
+In what follows, we will use the `tigris` package.

 Our tasks will be, then:
 - Dissolving the neighborhood boundaries object to obtain a city boundary
 - Downloading Census data and selecting those within the city boundaries
 - Joining the collision data to the tracts

 We can dissolve the city neighborhoods by simply creating a group within the sf which includes all of the neighborhoods, and summarizing over them: